microsoft/aerial_wildlife_detection/doc/install.md

 ## Step-by-step installation

 The following installation routine had been tested on Ubuntu 16.04.
 AIde will likely run on different OS as well, with instructions requiring corresponding adaptations.
-For deployment it is imperative to use a proper web server, such as [NGINX](https://www.nginx.com/) (which is the recommended way of deploying AIde, and shown below).
-However, for debugging purposes you may use Python's built-in server capabilities.